jandelgado/lede-dockerbuilder/README.md

   Just ~8MB gziped.
 I use this image on my home dnsmasq/openvpn 'server'.
 - [image with LUCI web GUI and adblocker for the Raspberry Pi 4](example-rpi4.conf)
 - [image for the TP-Link WR1043ND](example-wrt1043nd.conf)
-- [image with samba, vsftpd and encrypted usb disk for NEXX-WT3020](example-nexx-wt3020.conf).
+- [image ~with samba, vsftpd and encrypted usb disk~ (image with 25.12. became too large) for NEXX-WT3020](example-nexx-wt3020.conf).
 Is the predecessor of ...
 - [image with samba, vsftpd and encrypted usb disk for GINET-GL-M300N V2](example-glinet-gl-mt300n-v2.conf).
 Is the predecessor of ...